EricWVGG/BrickBrack/README.md

-# BrickBrack
+# BrickWall

-BrickBrack is a SwiftUI Layout library.
+BrickWall is a SwiftUI Layout library.
 It creates a “masonry” layout that supports bricks in mixed horizontal and vertical orientations.

 ## Release notes